 Who can join a course?

-Anyone aged 16-30 in England and Wales who is not currently in full time employment, education or training, or who is referred to us from an agency.
+The course is design for young people aged 16-30 and who are not currently in full time employment, education or training, or who is referred to us from an agency.

 Speak with your parents, teachers, careers advisor, or another person you trust about joining our courses.
 We work with all sorts of referral agencies (that's an organisation like a school, a youth offending team or a college, for example) and we're happy to talk to anyone about our work and the ways you can get involved.